grilme99/RobloxVersionArchive/README.md

 }
 ```

-Records are stored in a `DeployHistory.json` file as a Map with a string key (corresponding to the `changeList` value) and `DeploymentRecord` value:
+Records are stored in a `DeployHistory.json` file as a Map with a string key (corresponding to the `changeList`) and `DeploymentRecord` value.

 Like this: `Map<String, DeploymentRecord>`